kostaman/LED_Matrix-1/README.md

 For the trigger programs look at the respective implementation.
 Note these only work with daemon.
 These could be rewritten to support define a complete class which scretely ties into daemon locally or remotely.
 Note the performance impact of this is unknown.

 ## Mapping
 Multiplex mapping is handled by the receiver card, however pixel mapping is handled by application logic.
-Currently the trigger programs do not bother with this.
-A little piece exists in Matrix.h and Matrix.cpp for supporting this with the map virtual method.
+Currently most of the trigger programs do not bother with this.
+A little piece exists in the C++ and Groovy Matrix classes based on daemon, via the map_pixel virtual method.
 Note that is only used in set_pixel not in set_pixel_raw.
-(Raw is used internally.)
+(Raw is for internal use.)
+However creating a derived class for specific mapping should be very straight forward.
+This may want to be revised at some point.

 This is kind of important for CC based panels which need a lot of serial bandwdith for high quality and refresh.
 One simple way to get this is to use multiple IO connectors provided by the receiver card.
 This causes the panels to be mapped vertically inside of horizontally, which is easily correct with a couple lines of code.